guardtime/ksie-java/README.md

 * Java 1.7
 * Maven 3.x
-* KSI Java SDK 4.2.32
+* KSI Java SDK 4.4.67

 # Usage

-For many activities you need to have composed a ContainerPackagingFactory which in most/all cases requires a ManifestFactory and a SignatureFactory.
+For many activities you need to have composed a ContainerPackagingFactory which requires a SignatureFactory.

+Optionally other specifiers can be set:
+* ContainerManifestFactory can be provided if the standard TLV based manifest factory is not desired.
+* IndexProviderFactory can be provided to indicate what signature index string should be used.
+* ParsingStoreFactory can be provided to indicate where parsed Container data will be stored during runtime.

 Here is an example of creating a packaging factory for ZIP based containers with TLV manifest structures and KSI based signatures, which will be the basis for the rest of the code examples:

 ```java